dclnbrght/web/content-software/archiscribe-mcp-server.md

 The question is: how can you leverage this information in your Software Development LifeCycle (SDLC) and make it available to AI coding assistants and agents?

 ## How It Works
-ArchiScribe is a Model Context Protocol (MCP) Server that provides access to information from the views defined within an ArchiMate model.
+ArchiScribe is a Model Context Protocol (MCP) Server that provides access to information from the elements and views defined within an ArchiMate model.

 **Setup:**